MECH ENG 7059 - Finite Element Analysis of Structures

 - able to negotiate difficult social situations, defuse conflict and engage positively in purposeful debate

-Access to the Computer Aided Teaching Suites, and Access to MyUni.
+Access to the Computer Aided Teaching Suites, Printed Tutorial Notes from the Image & Copy Centre, and Access to MyUni.

-Course Notes and Course Slides available on MyUni, and library textbooks on Finite Element Analysis (recommended books will be discussed in class).
+Printed Course Notes from the Image & Copy Centre and library textbooks on Finite Element Analysis (recommended books will be discussed in class).

 Course material and additional study resources are provided via MyUni.
 The online tutorial quizzes that are part of the assessment will be available through MyUni.